Blu Cantrell

-Blu Cantrell (born Tiffany Cobb; March 16, 1976) is an American R&B and soul singer-songwriter.
+Tiffany Cobb (born March 16, 1976), known professionally as Blu Cantrell, is an American R&B singer.

 Cantrell rose to fame in 2001, with the release of her debut single, "Hit 'Em Up Style (Oops!)", which peaked at number two on the US Billboard Hot 100 and topped the US Mainstream Top 40 chart.
 The song also charted in several other countries, and appeared on her debut album, So Blu.
 In 2002, the song earned Cantrell a Grammy Award nomination.
 In 2003, Cantrell released her second album, Bittersweet, which was nominated for a Grammy Award and included the single "Breathe" (featuring Sean Paul).
 Written and produced by Ivan Matias, "Breathe" was a major global success in 2003, especially in the United Kingdom, where it topped the UK Singles Chart for four consecutive weeks.
 "Breathe" also reached the top ten of several other charts across the world, including the European Hot 100.

+Blu Cantrell has cited a wide range of artists as influences, including Billie Holiday, Sade, Kim Burrell, Karen Clark, Vanessa Bell Armstrong, Sting, Prince, Aretha Franklin, and Whitney Houston.

 Early life

-Tiffany Cobb was born in Providence, Rhode Island.
+Cantrell was born Tiffany Cobb in Providence, Rhode Island.
 Her mother, former beauty queen Susi Franco, was an actress and jazz vocalist.
-She is of African-American, Narragansett and Cape Verdean descent on her father's side, and German, French, English, Scottish, and Irish (semi pan-British Isles) descent on her mother's.
-Cantrell's parents separated when she was a young child, she and her five siblings—Adam, Tino, Nick, Kelli, and Summer—were raised by her mother.
+According to Cantrell, she has African-American, German, and Italian ancestry.
+Cantrell's parents separated when she was a child, and she and her five siblings were raised by her mother.

 Career

 Early career

 In the late 1990s, Cantrell established herself as a professional backing vocalist for artists such as Sean "Puffy" Combs.
-In 1999, she became member of the girl group 8th Avenue, a protégé of singer Teddy Riley.
+In 1999, she became a member of the girl group 8th Avenue, a protégé of singer Teddy Riley.
 The band recorded several songs and appeared on Blackstreet's 1999 album Finally, but their material was shelved after Riley left Blackstreet to reform his previous group Guy, and Blackstreet were dropped by Interscope Records.
 Shortly thereafter, 8th Avenue also disbanded.

 Before long, Cantrell was introduced by both a dancer friend and R&B singer Usher to music producer Tricky Stewart, the head of Red Zone Entertainment.
 Stewart originally wanted Cantrell to become a member of his girl group 321, but after a fruitful recording session, he offered to help develop Cantrell's solo career instead.
 Cantrell subsequently moved in with Stewart and his girlfriend in their house in Atlanta, and was promptly placed with Arista Records head Antonio "L.A."
 Reid, who offered the singer a contract with the company after hearing one song she wrote and sang in front of him and his staff.
 After a bidding war with several different labels, Reid's bid was the highest, prompting Cantrell to sign with them.